Lillyrue/project-3/README.md

 2) Instructions on how to use and interact with the project

 Once the data was cleaned, it was uploaded to a database, cloud hosted by MongoDB.
 The Jupyter notebook code access the cloud database and access the data.
+We focused on a visualization on the average salary for the different job categories.
+In the visualization, you can select the job category of your choice, to see the average salary in that field.
+You are also able to pan, box zoom, wheel zoom, refresh the data, download and/or save the visual as part of the interactivity.
+Our audience comes from different backgrounds, so a look at the different job categories might give insight into a field they might lean towards.

 3) At least one paragraph summarizing efforts for ethical considerations made in the project